Dreamyplayer/dreamy-db/readme.md

 ## About

- Dreamy-db - A Powerful database for storing, accessing, and managing multiple databases.
+ **Dreamy-db** - A Powerful database for storing, accessing, and managing multiple databases.\

-- Promise Based API
+ **Dreamy-db** is a powerful **[node.js](https://nodejs.org/)** module that allows you to interact with the databases very easily.

+## Why?

 - Object-oriented
+- Feature-rich
+- Performant
+- Configurable
+- 100% Promise-based
+- Speedy and efficient
 - Persistent storage
-- Configurable
-- Performant

 ## Features